Amp Up Your Home Coffee Setup

 - Grinder: Bodum Bistro Electric Burr Coffee Grinder – $99.95

 - Total: $495.30, if you go with the 8 Cup Classic Chemex

 Aside from purchasing your green beans from someone else, this setup gives you complete control over every aspect of your coffee life.
 You choose the roast level (though we have suggestions), grind level, and brew strength.
 Every conceivable ball is in your court.
 Keep in mind, control equals money.
 The good news is, with proper love and care, this large investment will last you for years to come.
-And green coffee costs less than roasted coffee!
 By the time you’re playing on Mythic, it’s all you, friend.
 You’ve mastered the game.
 Congrats!

-The shuttering and uncertain reopening of cafés all over has hit a lot of people hard, both those who work there and those who rely on them.
+The closing of cafés all over has hit a lot of people hard, both those who work there and those who rely on them.
 Caffeine makes the world go ‘round, and all we can do right now is stay home, order coffee, make that coffee, and carry on.